Quantum phase transitions of topological insulators without gap closing: Topological insulators

+Now we consider time-reversal (TR) invariant $\mathbb{Z}_2$ TIs in two spatial dimensions.
+We start with the honeycomb TI models and consider both the celebrated Kane-Mele (KM) model\,\cite{kane-05prl146802,kane-05prl226801} as well as sodium iridate (SI) model\,\cite{shitade-09prl256403} which is a bond-dependent generalization of the KM model.
+The major difference is that the KM model in the absence of Rashba spin-orbit coupling preserves the axial spin symmetry (\ie U(1)$_{\rm spin}$) while the SI model breaks the U(1)$_{\rm spin}$ symmetry.
+The KM model is governed by the Hamiltonian

 where we assume summation over spin indices $\sigma$, $\alpha$, and $\beta$.
 The first line contains the minimal KM model, real spin-independent nearest neighbor hopping and imaginary spin-dependent second neighbor hopping (\ie spin-orbit coupling) breaking the SU(2) symmetry down to U(1) spin symmetry, \ie $S^z$ still is conserved.
-The second line contains a real spin-independent second neighbor hopping breaking particle-hole symmetry and a Rashba spin-orbit term breaking both the U(1) spin symmetry and the $z\to-z$ mirror symmetry. $\nu_{ij}=(\bs{d}_{kj}\times\bs{d}_{ik})/|\bs{d}_{kj}\times\bs{d}_{ik}|=\pm 1$ and the $\bs{d}_{(ij)}$ are the corresponding nearest-neighbor vectors $\bs{\delta}_\mu$ ($\mu=1,2,3$) depending on what link is involved when hopping from $i$ to $j$, see Fig.\,\ref{fig:para-km+shit}\,(a).
-Note that Kane and Mele considered the special case $\phi=\pi/2$ where the spin orbit gap becomes largest.
-Other values of $\phi$ mix real second neighbor hopping to the system breaking particle-hole symmetry but otherwise irrelevant for the topological phase.
-Nonetheless we consider arbitrary $\phi$ in the spirit of Haldane's paper from 1988\,\cite{haldane88prl2015}.
-The related sodium iridate (SI) model\,\cite{shitade-09prl256403} is described by the Hamiltonian
+The second line contains a real spin-independent second neighbor hopping breaking particle-hole symmetry and a Rashba spin-orbit term breaking both the U(1) spin symmetry and the $z\to-z$ mirror symmetry. $\nu_{ij}=(\boldsymbol{d}_{kj}\times\boldsymbol{d}_{ik})/|\boldsymbol{d}_{kj}\times\boldsymbol{d}_{ik}|=\pm 1$ and the $\boldsymbol{d}_{(ij)}$ are the corresponding nearest-neighbor vectors $\boldsymbol{\delta}_\mu$ ($\mu=1,2,3$) depending on which bonds are involved when hopping from $i$ to $j$, see Fig.\,\ref{fig:para-km+shit}\,(a).
+Here we consider arbitrary $\phi$ in the spirit of Haldane's seminal paper from 1988\,\cite{haldane88prl2015}.
+The related SI model\,\cite{shitade-09prl256403} is described by the Hamiltonian